slackalaxy/sboutils/README.md

 ARCH="x86_64"
 ```
 ## sboask
 This asks SlackBuilds.org about stuff.
-It displays information about a SlackBuild (including immediate list of dependencies and whether they are already installed), uses [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/) to generate a full list of dependencies, or reverse-dependencies (dependents) -- SlackBuilds that depend on the searched entry.
+It displays information about a SlackBuild (including immediate list of dependencies and whether they are already installed).
 It can also show all installed packages from SBo, as well as the ones with potential updates pending.
 Finally, `sboask` can also search by name or a keyword.
 What it **cannot** do is build and install from SBo.
 ```
 bash-5.1$ sboask help
 Usage: sboask [task] SlackBuild [-v]